adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

   * You are stuck with a sub-optimal design and wish you had done more prototyping before it was too late, but prototyping in C++ is by no means "rapid".
   * Your tests are slow as they depend on too many libraries or use expensive resources (e.g. a database).
   * Your tests are brittle as some resources they use are unreliable (e.g. the network).
-  * You want to out how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
+  * You want to test how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
   * You need to make sure that your module interacts with other modules in the right way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, which is awkward at best.
   * You want to "mock out" your dependencies, except that they don't have mock implementations yet; and, frankly, you aren't thrilled by some of those hand-written mocks.